 - Spices – chili is a very personal thing, and I’ve found many people like more or less of certain spices.
 I’ve listed the exact recipe we used below, but feel free to mix and match or reduce the quantities.

-- Broth – a good quality homemade bone broth is best.
+- Broth – a good quality homemade bone broth made on the stovetop or in the Instant Pot is best.
 Be sure you’ve de-fatted it before using it for this recipe.
 This will help get a proper seal on the jars.
 (You can learn how to can broth here and learn our best 13 broth-making tips here.

 - Chilies – my favorite chilies are the Ortega mild chilies.
 If you like a little more “kick” then go for the medium or hot variety.

 How to Make White Bean Chicken Chili